-Seismic Surveys, Inc. provides a full range of high-quality geoscience consulting services in all of New York, including New York City, Buffalo, Rochester, Yonkers, and Syracuse.
+Seismic Surveys, LLC provides a full range of high-quality geoscience consulting services in all of New York, including New York City, Buffalo, Rochester, Yonkers, and Syracuse.
 We serve customers in the engineering, construction, mining, demolition, and explosives industries in the state of New York.
 As specialists in measuring, monitoring, analyzing, and controlling ground vibration and sound pressure effects, we help our NY customers meet regulatory compliance, achieve positive public relations and protect against vibration related damage claims.
 As an authorized distributor for Instantel™ seismographs, SSI also offers seismograph sales and seismograph leasing in the state of New York.

 Pre-Construction & Pre-Blast Surveys in New York